rythrojaofficial/axis45/events/workshops/2024-hs-workshop-notes.md

 ### Mobility

-1. wrist health is the nubmer one reason why people quit handstand training

 Flexibility + strength

+1. wrist health is the number one reason why people quit handstand training
+   1. wrist activation

 _Restricted Shoulder Mobility is the number one factor in the shape of your handstand_

 1. Shoulder Flexion